gmongaras/2Mamba2Furious/README.md

 All included figures can be found and reproduced using the script found in `wandb_graphs/`.
 We create a tool at [https://github.com/gmongaras/Wandb_Plotting_Tool](https://github.com/gmongaras/Wandb_Plotting_Tool) to easily create graphs.
 Annoyingly arxiv required pngs, not svgs.
 We don't include these but they can easily be created by running `https://github.com/gmongaras/2Mamba2Furious/blob/main/wandb_graphs/my_main.py`

+## Kernels

+A bunch of kernels to try to get things working are found in `kernel/`.
+All of them are quite bad.
+They were mostly creted just as a proof of concept as, memory wise, full quadratic attention is impossible to run, even with gradient checkpointing.
+The ones I ended up using are imported and used in `GPT_Trainer/LlamaDecoderLayerClean.py`.
+I wouldn't use these terrible kernels outside of experimenting with this repo lol.

 # Datasets